Roles in Teampass

 A Manager could be a Team leader.

-A Human Resources Manager in Teampass has the same rights as a Manager but he can manage all Users independately of his/hers group.
+A Human Resources Manager in Teampass has the same rights as a Manager but he can manage all Users independately of his/her group.

 Notice that he will be also promoted to Manager role, and that he will not be able to edit existing administrators.

-A User is a normal Teampass user which deal with Items the way defined by Administrator and Manager.
+A User is a normal Teampass user which deals with Items in the way defined by the Administrator and Manager.

 Access to Users Management page

 Passwordis the one the User will need to use to get connected to Teampass.